 What Colors Cannabis

+- Type of Cannabis Strain: The specific strain of cannabis used also affects the color of the oil.
+Different strains have varying levels of compounds like chlorophyll, terpenes, and cannabinoids, which can all contribute to the final color of the oil.
+For instance, some strains may naturally produce oil that is darker or lighter than others.
 Our ASCND strain, Lunar OG, will almost always exhibit a different oil color when compared to its sativa counterpart, Tangie Dream.
 This is not because of a variance in quality, but rather a number of natural factors that contribute to the extract’s pigment.

 A vital aspect of understanding cannabis oil pens and cartridges is knowing about the shelf life of cannabis oil.
 Proper storage, in a cool and dark environment, can go a long way toward preserving its quality.
 Kurvana ensures that our products are stored under ideal conditions, thus maximizing their longevity and maintaining their exceptional quality.
 Once you take them home, remember to keep your vapes stored out of direct sunlight to maximize their longevity.

 The color of cannabis oil, from the lighter shades of brown THC oil to the darker tones of dark brown THC oil, can be a meaningful indicator of its quality and the expertise behind its production.
 Understanding these colors and their implications can greatly improve your overall vaping experience.
 Kurvana stands committed to providing the best THC oil, where every drop is a blend of quality, purity, and the art of fine cannabis craftsmanship.

 The color spectrum of cannabis oil varies.
 Darker shades might suggest specific processing methods or natural aging, while lighter hues often indicate a purer, more refined product.

 Is dark cannabis oil better than light?